Amazing Covid Boredom Busters for Kids

 Research a topic – If your child loves using emojis, look up where an emoji comes from and who makes them.

 Build a cushion fort

 Make pictures to hang in your front windows

 Organize your room, donate old clothing and toys

-Pretend play – pretend your are a queen or king and your parents are the people in your kingdom
+Pretend play – pretend you are a queen or king, and your parents are the people in your kingdom.

 Teach your children how to do laundry